 WU employs a rolling admissions policy, allowing students to apply from the beginning of September until spring.
-Rolling admission for the academic year 2015/16 starts September 1st, 2014 with the following three priority deadlines: October 8th, 2014; January 8th, 2015 and March 8th, 2015 (March 8th ist not applicable for International Management/CEMS).
+Rolling admission for the academic year 2016/17 starts in September 2015 with the following three priority deadlines: beginning of October; beginning of January and beginning of March (March ist not applicable for International Management/CEMS).